chr1st0scli/RainLisp/README.md

 ## Work in progress.

 This is in working state but still incomplete.
-There are a few pending alterations, missing XML comments, and further tests that will be present in the next phases of the project.
+There are a few pending alterations, missing XML comments, further tests and documentation that will be present in the next phases of the project.

 ## Introduction
 RainLisp is a LISP dialect with many similarities to Scheme.
 It is implemented entirely in C# and therefore brought to the .NET ecosystem.